AbieFund/abie-archive/CONTRACT.md

 *You can check our [website](http://abie.fund) to learn more about the first implementation of the project.*

-*It's a free software and it can be used by any community.*

 ## Introduction

 We’re building a nonprofit DAO.
 It will be coded in Solidity and deployed on Ethereum.
 In this contract, **members don’t even need to login to vote**.
 They can choose a delegate.
 They also can become a delegate or switch to direct democracy at any time.
 Proposals are filtered by the community before the vote.
 If a proposal fits the **statement of intent** and **guidelines**, it passes with very little human intervention.